 Don’t get hung up on stereotypes

-There’s a number of stereotypes in the gay community for both men and women.
+There are a number of stereotypes in the gay community for both men and women.
 Is she butch or femme?
 Is he a bear or a twink?
 But these kinds of descriptors can really end up hurting your ability to find someone who is a good match for you.
 You end up questioning a lot about yourself and about who you’re into.

 Do you only date femmes?
 Do you have to only date femmes?
 You don’t have to date anyone according to any stereotype.
 Date who you’re interested in and go into a date with an open mind.
 Maybe you think that, as someone who looks “butch,” a “femme” isn’t going to be into you and that thought right there is going to hurt your chances of making a good connection.
 Be open to meeting the right person, irrespective of the label!